|

 Before

-putting this on the market in HD, I recommend that the following
+releasing this for use in HD, I recommended that the following

 should be field evaluated using genuinely experienced actual